hellbox/srob-migration/content/reviews/what-a-lovely-way-to-burn.md

 name = "What a lovely way to burn" title = "What a lovely way to burn" dek = "A Finnish novel about a dystopian gender-centric society and an underground economy built around hot peppers offers a solution to the problem with apocalyptic fiction.
-Rather than ripping off the Hunger Games, authors, why  not try to be original for a change?" facebookauto = "A Finnish novel about a dystopian gender-centric society and an underground economy built around hot peppers offers a solution to the problem with apocalyptic fiction.
+Rather than ripping off the Hunger Games, authors, why  not try to be original for a change?" type = "Review"facebookauto = "A Finnish novel about a dystopian gender-centric society and an underground economy built around hot peppers offers a solution to the problem with apocalyptic fiction.
 Rather than ripping off the Hunger Games, authors, why  not try to be original for a change?" twitterauto = "We live in a dystopian future in which the publishing industry puts out way too many works of dystopian fiction." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-core-of-the-sun.md"]